 Architects should modulate climatic forces with a building’s form and skin rather than relying on vast amounts of commercial energy to make hermetically sealed buildings habitable.
 When I taught at Cambridge University, I formed a student group called The Autonomous House.
 When I taught at the University of Toronto, my course was Climate and Architecture.
 So eco-tourism came naturally to me.

 3. Focusing on the ease of construction, explain the construction process in the Caribbean using your work in Puerto Rico, Bahamas and St. Lucia as examples.

 Warm climate buildings taking advantage of air movement are much easier to design than Canadian buildings that must deal with extreme temperature, both hot and cold.
 The perfect Caribbean structure must be heavy and strong to combat hurricane winds and seismic shifts.
 Therefore light wood construction is not a good choice and there are ravaging termites.
+Plus, unlike in the US where they can hire someone to help with this (like https://www.pestcontrolexperts.com/termite-control/), here it can be more difficult to get help removing these pests.
 As far as working in various locations Puerto Rico, Bahamas, St. Lucia: observe how the locals build, then form the house in a more meaningful sculptural way as it relates to the persistent climate in that region.